andrew/ultimate-awesome/README.md

 - [awesome-sgx](https://github.com/Jim8y/awesome-sgx) - A curated list of SGX code and resources.
 - [awesome-danmaku](https://github.com/OpenDanmakuCommunity/awesome-danmaku) - A collaborative list of awesome danmaku resources. 开源弹幕资源列表。.
 - [awesome-curriculum-learning](https://github.com/Openning07/awesome-curriculum-learning) - Some bravo or inspiring research works on the topic of curriculum learning.
-- [Active-SLAM-Paper-List](https://github.com/CASIA-LONG/Active-SLAM-Paper-List) - This repository primarily organizes papers, code, and other relevant materials related to Active SLAM and Robotic Exploration.
+- [awesome-adk-agents](https://github.com/sri-krishna-v/awesome-adk-agents) - Curated collection of AI agents built with Google’s Agent Development Kit (ADK): templates, best practices, and production-ready examples for research, business, automation, education, and more.
 - [awesome-clojure-likes](https://github.com/chr15m/awesome-clojure-likes) - Curated list of Clojure-like programming languages.
 - [awesome-github-alternatives](https://github.com/ianchanning/awesome-github-alternatives) - Love 'em or leave 'em.
 - [awesome-optimal-transport](https://github.com/kilianFatras/awesome-optimal-transport) - A list of awesome papers and cool resources on optimal transport and its applications in general!
 As you will notice, this list is currently mostly focused on optimal transport for machine learning topics.